Advertiser Disclosure

 The minimum wage in Canada is different for each province.
 In PEI, it increases every April.

-In January 2023, Prince Edward Island had a minimum wage increase to $14.00 per hour, up by 30 cents.
-This is the highest minimum wage of the three Maritime provinces.
+In October 2023, Prince Edward Island increased the minimum wage to $15.00 per hour, up by 50 cents.
+This is one of the highest minimum wages of the three Maritime provinces.

 This article covers the Prince Edward Island minimum wage history, expected increases, exceptions and rules, tax rates, etc.